 Emergency Management and Response Plans

-Following site certification, and prior to completion of building construction code compliance review, the Licensee shall submit an acceptable Emergency Management and Response Plan (EMR Plan) to the Polk County Office of Public Safety.
-The EMR Plan will detail emergency management and response procedures for any project-related, on-site incidents, including hurricane, fire, and hazardous materials release, so as to ensure minimum response time and maximum effectiveness and efficient response in or DEP to protect the public s health, safety, and welfare.
+Following Site Certification, and prior to completion of building construction code compliance review, the Licensee shall submit an acceptable Emergency Management and Response Plan (EMR Plan) to the Polk County Office of Public Safety.
+The EMR Plan will detail emergency management and response procedures for any project-related, onsite incidents, including hurricane, fire, and hazardous materials release, so as to ensure minimum response time and maximum effectiveness and efficient response in or DEP to protect the public s health, safety, and welfare.
 The plan shall be consistent with the requirements of 29CFR 1910.38.
-In the event of a project-related on-site incident which has the potential to result in off-site impacts, the Licensee shall promptly ascertain the extent of the impact and take appropriate steps to remedy the situation or mitigate such off-site impacts.
+In the event of a project-related onsite incident which has the potential to result in offsite impacts, the Licensee shall promptly ascertain the extent of the impact and take appropriate steps to remedy the situation or mitigate such offsite impacts.

 [CUP 92-06 Condition No. 4]